-- 13. Is there anything else you would like to share about how the COVID-19 pandemic has impacted your lab and/or this particular student?
+- 11. What did the student do that showed creativity and ingenuity?
+Based on your knowledge of the student, please provide examples of how this student demonstrates potential as a scientist.
+Were they creative in their science, or creative for a high school student?
+What is your impression of their knowledge of experimental design, construction or use of equipment, evaluation of data, etc.?
+(250 words max) - 12.
+Would you hire this student again in the future to work in your lab?
+Why or why not?
+In 5 to 10 years, do you believe this student could have a career as a working scientist, engineer or mathematician?
+How do they rank against other students you have worked with in the past?
+(200 words max) - 13.
+Is there anything else you would like to share about how the COVID-19 pandemic has impacted your lab and/or this particular student?
 (250 words max) - 14.
 Does the student have permission to share this research project with the Regeneron Science Talent Search?
 If selected as a finalist (top 40) or scholar (top 300), our science writers will compose short summaries of the research project to share with the public.
 The student might be interviewed in the media.
 Through these processes, results might be shared.
 The Society for Science does not share student applications, which includes the full research report, with the public or the sponsoring organization. - 15.
-Is there anything else you would like to share about how the COVID-19 pandemic has impacted your school and/or this particular student?
-(250 words max)
+Is there anything else we should know about this student?
+(100 words max)